dentarg/auth0-blog/_posts/2017-08-25-building-an-app-with-Nette-and-adding-authentication.markdown

 {% endraw %}
 {% endhighlight %}

-Understand more about how Latte works by visiting the [documentation](https://latte.nette.org) for more information.
+Learn more about how Latte works by visiting the [documentation](https://latte.nette.org) for more information.

 * **Tester:** is a productive and enjoyable unit testing framework developed by the Nette team.
 It is used by the Nette framework for testing.
 It offers lots of Assertion helpers and annotations for TestCase methods.
-Understand more about how Tester works by visiting the [documentation](https://tester.nette.org) for more information.
+Learn more about how Tester works by visiting the [documentation](https://tester.nette.org) for more information.

 **Nette**  has a [collection of plugins and extensions](https://componette.com) for easy use in your application.
 It also has an [active community](https://forum.nette.org).